MRTERRIFIC007/MRTERRIFIC007/README.md

 Software developer working at the intersection of large language models and practical software engineering.
 I build AI-powered developer tools, full-stack web apps, and the occasional iOS side project.

-I think in React, dream in Rust, and ship with TypeScript.

 ---